It's time to vote for your favorites for 2021 Best of Kenosha County categories

 During our nomination period, 7,435 people voted, casting 63,883 nominations.

-The five businesses with the most nominations from each category are advancing to our voting round, which runs from Aug.
-23 through Sept.
+The five businesses with the most nominations from each category are advancing to our voting round, which runs through Sept.
 12.

 To see which businesses advanced to the voting round visit https://kenoshanews.secondstreetapp.com/Best-of-Kenosha-2021/.